dbltnk/cop-reader/README.md

 ## Contribution Guide

-This code base was quickly hacked together in a few days by an amateur, making lots of use of LLMs to write everything.
-It should be considered prototype quality and not a code base that can be maintained in the long run.
-There is too much technical debt and design debt for that.
-Low hanging fruits will be plucked (such as simple text changes), but more complex changes and fixes will not be considered.
-If you think this web app is so useful that you want it to exist for the long run, consider forking it and maintaining it yourself.
+This project welcomes contributions!
+Here's how you can help:

+1. **Report Issues**: Found a bug or have a suggestion?
+Open an issue on GitHub.
+2. **Submit Pull Requests**: Feel free to submit PRs for any improvements.
+   - For text changes and simple fixes
+   - For feature additions and major changes
+   - Please discuss larger changes in an issue first

+Note: This is a simple web abb built quickly by an amateur with most code written by LLMs.
+While I welcome all contributions, be aware there is some technical debt and some design debt.
+If you want to maintain a long-term version, consider forking the repo and doing a full refactor.

 ## Development Plan